At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Convergence to -distribution for transient chain

-\sectionmark{Convergence to $\Gamma$-distribution} In this section we are interested in the asymptotic growth rate of a Markov chain $X_n$ that goes to infinity with probability 1 as $n\to\infty$.
-It happens if this chain is transient.
-First time a limit theorem for Markov chain with asymptotically zero drift was produced by Lamperti in \cite{Lamp62} where the convergence to $\Gamma$-distribution was proven for the case of jumps with all moments finite.
-The proof is based on the method of moments.
-The results from Lamperti \cite{Lamp62} have been generalised by Klebaner \cite{Kleb89} and later by Kersting \cite{Kersting}.
-The author of the latter paper works under the assumption that the moments of order $2+\delta$ are bounded.
+\sectionmark{Convergence to $\Gamma$-distribution} In this section we are interested in the growth rate of a Markov chain $\{X_n\}$ on $\R$ that tends to infinity with probability 1 as $n\to\infty$ which happens when the chain is transient. \begin{theorem} Suppose there exist $b>0$ and $\mu>b/2$ such that, for some increasing function $s(x)=o(x)$,